-Nearly 1,000 youth and adults attended Children’s Advocacy Day in 2016, and we need you to help pack the rotunda and ask elected officials to prioritize kids in the 2017 legislative session.
-Join us on February 9, 2017.
+Nearly 1,000 youth and adults attend Children's Advocacy Day each year.
+We need you to help pack the rotunda and ask elected officials to prioritize kids in the legislative session.

 Children's Advocacy Day at the Capitol began in 2004 as an effort to unite advocates from across the state to raise their voices on behalf of children's safety, health, education, and economic well-being.